 - A nipple that looks misshapen after a nursing session (including being compressed or lip-stick shaped)

 Nipple pain can occur when baby does not grasp enough breast tissue or the tongue is positioned improperly.
 Baby must be able to compress your breast tissue with your nipple positioned deep in the mouth.
 First, check baby’s body position.
-Be sure that your baby’s mouth opens very wide, like a yawn, before you offer your breast.
+Be sure their body is turned towards yours and their mouth opens very wide, like a yawn, before you offer your breast.
 If you gently pull down the corner of the baby’s mouth while nursing, you should see the underside of the tongue, which should extend over the lower gum line, cupping the breast.
 Find more info on positioning and latching on our Positioning and Latching page.

 Sometimes babies latch deeply, but slide down the nipple during the feed—watch for more distance between your baby’s nose and your breast.
 If this happens, break the suction and re-latch your baby.